 Honors College History

-The Eastern Michigan University Honors Program was founded in 1984 in order to recruit, retain, and reward academically talented students.
-Under the leadership of Dr. William Miller and Dr. Robert Holkeboer, the founding director, the Honors Program grew into a valued opportunity for EMU students.
-In 2005, under the leadership of Dr. James Knapp, the Honors Program became the University Honors College (UHC).
-It was later renamed The Honors College.
+The Eastern Michigan University Honors Program was founded in 1982 by the Board of Regents to recruit, retain, and support academically talented students, The program was launched in 1984 with the appointment of Dr. Robert Holkeboer as founding director.
+Under Dr. Holkeboer's leadership, the program grew into a valued opportunity for EMU students.
+In 2005, shortly after Dr. James Knapp became the second director, the Honors Program was renamed the University Honors College.
+It was then renamed The Honors College in 2010 with the appointment of Dr. Rebecca Sipe as Assistant Vice President.

-Over 120 Honors sections are offered each year in General Education, major, and minor courses.
-The Honors College services more than 1,000 members from across all of the university's colleges and academic departments.
-It takes pride in its diverse and academically outstanding student body!
+The Honors College serves over 1,000 members from across all of the university's colleges and academic departments.
+We take pride in our diverse and academically outstanding student body!

 The staff and faculty strive to provide the highest quality education within a large comprehensive university.
 We invite new and transfer students to come join us as we soar higher!